Your Summer Experience

 Typically you will be assigned to one or two of each of our practice areas for which you indicated a preference.
-However, because interests can change and evolve, we also expose you to other practice groups through our training programs.
+However, because interests can change and evolve, we also expose you to other practice groups through our training programs and encourage you to explore all areas of interest during your time with us.

 Wherever possible you’ll have the opportunity to attend client meetings, closings, negotiations, depositions, trials and courtroom hearings.
 The lawyers you work with will also ask you to draft research memoranda, litigation pleadings, motions and briefs, and a broad range of transactional documents.
 It’s a well-rounded approach that lets you demonstrate your analytical, advocacy and writing skills.